pfin/claudesidian-mcp/README.md

 - MCP server binds locally; no remote listeners are opened.
 - All file operations stay inside the active vault.
-- Network calls happen only when you use remote LLM providers (per provider API keys).
+- Network calls happen only when you use remote LLM providers (per provider API keys) or local providers running on `localhost`.
-- Local WebLLM Nexus model runs entirely on-device with WebGPU.

 ---